Does Medicare cover prescription drugs in 2025?

 Comparing Medicare Part D vs. MAPD Plans

-There are a few differences between Medicare Part D prescription drug plans and Medicare Advantage Prescription Drug (MAPD) plans.
+There are key differences between Medicare Part D prescription drug plans and Medicare Advantage Prescription Drug (MAPD) plans.

-Medicare Part D is a standalone plan for prescription drugs that customers can add to their Original Medicare plans.
-Medicare Part D does not include medical coverage on its own.
+Medicare Part D is a standalone plan that provides prescription drug coverage, which can be added to Original Medicare.
+It does not include medical or hospital benefits.

 Part D vs. Medicare Advantage Prescription Drug (MAPD) Plan| Feature | Part D | MAPD |